 - Next, the first speaker from the team that is opposing the motion speaks.
 This speaker also introduces the topic, but from the opposing point of view.

 - They are followed by the second speaker from each side.
-The role of the second speakers is to enlarge on the arguments for and against by giving valid examples and evidence to back up their team’s point of view.
+The role of the second speaker is to enlarge on the argument by giving valid examples and evidence to back up their team’s point of view.

 - The chairperson then opens the debate to the floor (the rest of the audience), who can question the speakers and challenge their arguments.

 - The third speaker from the opposing team then sums up the team’s argument.